CoreMedia/csv-reporting/README.md

 This extension introduces a dependency on the third-party library “superCSV”, which is licensed under the Apache License version 2.

 ### Versioning
 Versions of the CSV Reporter extension correspond to CoreMedia releases.
-For example, version 1904.1-1 of the CSV reporter is compatible with CoreMedia version 1904.1.
+For example, version 2107.8-1 of the CSV reporter is compatible and has been tested with CoreMedia version 2107.8.

 # Installation
 1. Add the CSV extension to the workspace as a submodule: